Jma353/cu-there/writeup.md

 ### Machine Learning Model: Testing Phase

 The user enters the description of their event into the frontend.
-The description is then fed into the pre-trained model via the backsolver, which yields pairs of times and locations that (when combined with the description) yield the highest attendance.
-More details on this in the "backsolver" section.
+The description is then fed into the pre-trained model via the "backsolver", which yields pairs of times and locations that (when combined with the description) yield the highest attendance.
+These pairs are returned to the user.

+More details on this in the "Backsolver" section.

 ## Regression Models